BradleyCulley/bradleyculley.github.io/_posts/2025-05-24-mont-saint-victoire.md

 <hr/>

 <p>
 In a college class in 2009, I wrote two poems in "response" to a painting within a series of paintings by Paul Cézanne.
 The name of the class was "The Writing of Poetry".
-The series of paintings "Mont Sainte-Victoire".
+The series of paintings is named "Mont Sainte-Victoire".
 Mont Sainte-Victoire is a mountain ridge in the south of France.²
 </p>

 <p>
 Below are the poems, with slight updates.
-The photo is one of the painting in the series.
+The photo is one of the paintings in the series.
 </p>

 <hr/>